Innovations from the Field

 INNOVATIONS FROM THE FIELD SERIES 2: CORONAVIRUS DISEASE (COVID-19) and vulnerable Populations

 This series is a reminder that action is possible, and some Iowa hospitals are already doing great work and making strides towards equity and inclusion by addressing social determinants of health and ensuring that the communities most vulnerable still have access to care.
 Additionally, this series highlights the uniqueness of rural and Midwest communities, their strength, resilience and willingness to support each other during times of hardship.
-It is IHC’s hope that as you watch these stories, you are empowered to believe your hospital can too and ask yourself, “What is it we are doing?” and “How can we do it better together?”
+It is Compass' hope that as you watch these stories, you are empowered to believe your hospital can too and ask yourself, “What is it we are doing?” and “How can we do it better together?”

 Quick Links: